vlads1995/Unity_Builds/README.md

 ## Sci-Fi Demo (Windows)
 3D Shooter demo with demonstrate some mechanics, such as: raycast, navmesh, destructible objects and other.
-WASD for movement
-E - interact ( you can pickup the coin, buy gun)
+WASD for movement, E - interact ( you can pickup the coin, buy gun), R - reload, Mouse0(left MB) - shoot.
-R - reload
-Mouse0(left MB) - shoot
 Note: box near you is destructible

 https://github.com/vlads1995/Sci-Fi-Demo